WASdev/ci.docker/docs/icr-images.md

 UBI Standard includes access to yum repositories and utilities such as python, tar, and gzip.
 Liberty images use UBI 8 Standard for this variant.
 Image tags based on UBI Standard end with `-ubi`.
 Liberty images based on UBI Standard include Java 17, 11 or 8.
 The `openj9` type includes IBM Semeru Runtime for the respective Java version with the JDK.
 Java 8 images with the `ibmjava` type and based on UBI 8 standard include IBM Java 8 JRE.
 The final Liberty release that will publish container images built on UBI Standard will be 26.0.0.12.
 Avoid trouble by using a UBI Micro or UBI Minimal based image instead of UBI Standard.
 See announcement at https://www.ibm.com/support/pages/node/7268632 for more information.

-The `latest` tag simplifies pulling the full latest Open Liberty release with the latest Java JRE.
+The `latest` tag simplifies pulling the full latest WebSphere Liberty release with the latest Java JRE.
 It is an alias for the `full-java25-openj9-ubi-micro` tag.
 If you do not specify a tag value, `latest` is used by default.

 Append a tag to `icr.io/appcafe/websphere-liberty` to pull a specific image.
 For example,
 ```